frinknet/GitPushy/README.md

 GitPushy Branch Hooks
 --------
-When *.gitpushy-{trigger}-custom* is not desired or when you wish to avoid shipping the custom script with the repsitory for some reason you can put your custom script in the git hooks directory as a file *gitpushy-{branch}-branch*.
-This will be called like a custom script but without running the config files first.
-This hook is run in the **$PUSHY_BUILD_DIR** in a fresh git clone in place of the traditional _.gitpushy-*_ files.
-Since this file is not versioned it should be managed from another repository somewhere else.
+When *.gitpushy-custom* is not desired or if you wish to avoid shipping the custom script with the repsitory for security reasons you can put your custom script in the git hooks directory as a branch hook file *gitpushy-{branch}-branch*.

+This will be called in place of the **main** trigger.

+This hook is run in the **$PUSHY_BUILD_DIR** in a fresh git clone in place of the traditional GitPushy dot files.
+Since this file is not contained within the version control system it can rendered inopperatable if changed or deleted.
+You may want to keep a separate repository with brnach hooks for your repositories.

 Also, you should be careful about installing this in *.gitolite/hooks/common* since it will run based on branch name.

 [CD]: http://en.wikipedia.org/wiki/Continuous_deployment "Wikipedia: Continuous Deployment"
 [CI]: http://en.wikipedia.org/wiki/Continuous_integration "Wikipedia: Continuous Integration"